-Science Methods-Middle Grades General Science provides an introduction to teaching methods specific to science for undergraduate students seeking initial licensure or endorsement in Middle School Science.
+Science Methods-Middle Grades General Science focuses on teaching methods specific to science for graduate students seeking an endorsement in middle school science.
 Course content focuses on the design and teaching of standards-based lessons using the three dimensions of science (science and engineering practices, crosscutting concepts, and disciplinary core ideas) and the appropriate integration of technology into those lessons.
 Students in this course work within their content areas to evaluate, enhance, and plan appropriate science instruction.
 This course includes laboratory safety training and certification, which includes safe laboratory practices and procedures for science classrooms and the proper use of personal protective equipment.
-A prerequisite for this course is Curriculum, Instruction, and Assessment.
+Previous coursework in curriculum, instruction, and assessment is a prerequisite for this course.